delpinolisette/delpinolisette.github.io/index.md

 ---
 layout: default
 ---
 Hi!
-My name is Lisette and I'm a student at the University of Pennsylvania passionate about the intersection of Math and Computation.
-Some of my hobbies include coffee, space documentaries, LOTR, and investigating new technologies.
+My name is Lisette and I'm interested in the intersection of math and computation.

+I graduated UPenn in 2021 with a degree in Math and have been working as an analytics manager for a research and consulting company ever since.
+This blog serves as the account of my personal explorations into problems from math and computer science.

 # Short Posts